bazel-ios/rules_ios/docs/index_while_building.md

 global index by mapping compiler outputs to unit files.
-The program uses the LLVM index store library to interface with index store primitives e.g. units and records. _[This program](https://github.com/lyft/index-import/pull/53) is orthogonal to and may may not end up as part of Lyft's index-import_.
+The program uses the LLVM index store library to interface with index store primitives e.g. units and records. _[This program](https://github.com/lyft/index-import/pull/53) is orthogonal to and may or may not end up as part of Lyft's index-import_.

 ### rules_swift workers